-There are several tools which are being used by red team members and attackers.
-Bloodhound [16] is an example of a software designed to simplify the task of AD Reconnaissance and taking over of a domain.
-It is based on Powershell [17] and neo4j database [18] and is used to visualize the AD structure and to find potential attack vectors for dominating the domain.
-Similarly, the ADRecon tool by Sense of Security [52] uses the LDAP protocol to gather information about the domain and its components.
+From the perspective of previous tools that can test AD environments, there are several tools which are being used by red team members and attackers.
+Bloodhound [28] is an example of a software designed to simplify the task of AD Reconnaissance and taking over of a domain.
+It is based on Powershell [29] and Neo4j databases [30] in order to visualize the AD structure and to find potential attack vectors for compromising the domain.
+Similarly, the ADRecon tool by Sense of Security [69] uses the LDAP protocol to gather information about the domain and its components.
 Both tools require valid credentials of a domain user with no additional privileges.

 Finally, it is worth mentioning some tools which are specifically designed to detect honeypots.
-An example of such tool is Honeypot Buster developed by Javelin [53].
+An example of such tool is Honeypot Buster developed by Javelin [70].
 It analyses the attributes of the objects in a AD looking for missing, repeated or inconsistent entries and reporting it to the user.